pooja180801/imagify/README.md

 Imagify
 Imagify is a full-stack web application built using the MERN stack (MongoDB, Express, React, Node.js).
-It converts text into images using Stability AI's text-to-image generation.
-The app also integrates Stripe for secure payments on premium features.
+It allows users to convert text into stunning images using Stability AI's text-to-image generation.
+The platform also integrates Stripe for secure payments on premium image generation features.

 🔧 Tech Stack
 Frontend: React, Tailwind CSS